marvinernst/cockpit-generate/README.md

 ## What is cockpit-generate?

-Cockpit-generate is a tool for generation of a typesafe javascript client to use with Cockpit CMS.
+cockpit-generate is a tool for generation of a typesafe javascript client to use with Cockpit CMS.

 ## Getting started
-The fastest way to get started with Prisma is by following the **Quickstart**.
+The fastest way to get started with cockpit-generate is by following the **Quickstart**.

 Add cockpit-generate to yout project.
 ```